recalbox/recalbox-manager/README.rst

 Development notes
 *****************

 #.
 You can install the project on common Linux system for development but you will need to reproduce the Recalbox file structure for Roms, Bios, Configuration file, log file, etc..
+Or you can edit needed paths in project settings;

 #.
 CSS are compiled from Compass sources, you will need to install the right Compass (use the shipped ``Gemfile`` file) and Foundation 5 (use the dedicated Makefile action) versions;

 #.
-Python 2.7.9 is installed on Recalbox 3.2.11, so *pip* is near to be ready to use;
+Python 2.7.9 is installed on Recalbox 3.2.11, so *pip* is near to be ready to use, just have to install it the first time.
+This will results to install ``pip==1.5.6``.

 #.
+Python devel lib is not installed but will be may be needed to install some packages from eggs (actually not needed);

+#.
 UTC Timezone does not seems available, have to set settings.TIME_ZONE to None and set settings.USE_TZ to False and so it start with a dummy project freshly created from startproject Django command;

-#.
-Python devel lib is not installed but will be may be needed to install some packages from eggs (actually not needed);

-PIP
----

-Python 2.7.9 is installed on Recalbox 3.2.11, so *pip* is near to be ready to use, just have to install it the first time.

-This will results to install ``pip==1.5.6``.